 While still at Brooklyn College, Naylor's first published work appeared.
 Her essay, "A Life on Beekman Place," was published by Essence Magazine in November 1979.
 That essay became a chapter in her highly acclaimed first novel, The Women of Brewster Place, which was completed in 1981.
 The novel was later adapted into a movie by the same name, which was produced by Oprah Winfrey in 1989.

-In 1981 Naylor graduated from Brooklyn College and began her M.A. program in African-American Studies at Yale University.
+In 1981 Naylor graduated from Brooklyn College and began her M.A. program in African-American Studies at Yale University in Connecticut.
 Her master's thesis, Lindon Hills, was published as a novel in 1985.
 She graduated from Yale in 1983.

-In addition to writing professionally, Naylor also taught at George Washington University, New York University, Boston University, and Cornell University.
+In addition to writing professionally, Naylor also taught at George Washington University in Washington, D.C., New York University, Boston University in Massachusetts, and Cornell University.
 She has published six professional works, which include the previously mentioned The Women of Brewster Place and Lindon Hills.
 She also wrote Mama Day (1988), Bailey's Cafe (1992), The Men of Brewster Place (1999), and 1996 (2005).
 These works contain the similar concepts of apocalypse, morality, transcendence, and redemption, which stem from strong influences of racism and politics.